 10. How can I tell if my cat is dehydrated?

-Make sure fresh water is always available, and consider a cat water fountain if your feline isn’t a big drinker.
+Check the gums first, since dry gums are a warning sign, and watch for lethargy.
+Then try the skin test.
+Pinch the skin on your cat's neck, and it should snap back quickly.
+Make sure fresh water is always available, and consider a cat water fountain if your feline isn't a big drinker.